ksani1/ksani1/README.md

 <details>
   <summary><h3>👨‍💻 Khalil's Coding Journey</h3></summary>
   My coding journey began with a strong interest in technology and software development.
 I attended Informatics Academy in Singapore and IAEC University in Togo to build a solid foundation in computer science.
-Now, MS in Computer Science at the Illinois Institute of Technology, I am specializing in Database Systems and continually advancing my skills in software engineering and data analysis.
+Now, I hold MS in Computer Science at the Illinois Institute of Technology, I am specializing in Database Systems and continually advancing my skills in software engineering and data analysis.
 </details>

 ![Profile Views](https://komarev.com/ghpvc/?username=Ksani1&color=blueviolet&style=flat-square)